The EU Artificial Intelligence Act: A tl;dr

 • What breaks compliance in practice is cloud drift.
 A model can start compliant and drift out of policy when an endpoint becomes public, a service account gets new permissions, or training data lands in a new bucket.

-• Wiz AI-SPM helps you map AI services, pipelines, and training data in your cloud.
+• Wiz AI-APP helps you map AI services, pipelines, and training data in your cloud.
 That makes it easier to spot misconfigurations and over-permissioned access that can block compliance and increase real security risk.

 What is the EU AI Act?